vervallsweg/cast-web-api/README.md

 ### Parameters

 Every changed parameter will be saved in `/config/config.json`.

-### Run on system startup

-Enable start cast-web-api on startup.

-    $ cast-web-api startup

-Disable start cast-web-api on startup.

-    $ cast-web-api unstartup
+This location will be changed in the next release.

 ### Documentation